 There’s a handy calculator where you can calculate your plastic footprint and then offset it.

-The quiz is super fun to take and very eye-opening because even if you buy mostly plastic-free there’s still a lot of secret plastic you might not be seeing.
+This quiz is super fun to take and very eye-opening because even if you buy mostly plastic-free, there’s still a lot of secret plastic you might not be seeing.

 I think this is the most important part!
 For as little as $3-5 a month, rePurpose will intercept & recycle an amount of plastic waste equivalent to your unique footprint calculated above.